 What is Human-Computer Interaction and how can it help in User Experience Design?
 Take a look at our article to learn about Human-Computer Interaction and how it affects digital product design.

-Human-Computer Interaction (HCI) – table of contents:
+What is Human-Computer Interaction (HCI) – table of contents:

 What is Human-Computer Interaction?